NSchertler/TMLSourceCodePreparer/README.md

 		return 0;
 	}

-The corresponding solution could like like this:
+The corresponding solution could look like this:

 	#include <iostream>